ianhundere/rpi-k3s/README.md

 1. ssh to master node
     - `ssh pi@kube-master`
-2. if you're not root, you'll want to enable to ability to write to the k3s config file `/etc/rancher/k3s/k3s.yaml`. you'll also want to tell k3s not to deploy its default load balancer, servicelb, and proxy, traefik, since we'll install metalb as load balancer and nginx as proxy manually later on. finally we want to run the k3s installer
+2. if you're not root, you'll want to enable the ability to write to the k3s config file `/etc/rancher/k3s/k3s.yaml`. you'll also want to tell k3s not to deploy its default load balancer, servicelb, and proxy, traefik, since we'll install metallb as load balancer and nginx as proxy manually later on. finally we want to run the k3s installer
     - `export K3S_KUBECONFIG_MODE="644"; export INSTALL_K3S_EXEC="--no-deploy servicelb --no-deploy traefik --kubelet-arg=image-gc-high-threshold=85 --kubelet-arg=image-gc-low-threshold=80"; curl -sfL https://get.k3s.io | sh -`
 3. verify the master is up
     - `sudo systemctl status k3s`